pinterest/gestalt/packages/gestalt-codemods/README.md

 ## jscodeshift Limitations

+When using the find() method in the Collection object, the method traverses each node and its children recursively.
+This affects the resulting Collections.
+If we chain two find methods, the second find method will traverse all nodePaths returned in the first method including their children.
-When using the find() method in the Collection object, the resulting Collection doesn't return unique nodepaths when matching complex objects that are nested within each other.
-Therefore, in a <Box color='red'> containing <Box color='red'>, the matching results won't be a Collection of 2 nodepaths but a Collection of 3.
-If the child Box, also contains another <Box color='red'>, the Collection won't be 3 nodepaths but 6 nodepaths.
+At a practical level, this affects in different ways.
+In a <Box color='red'> nesting another <Box color='red'>, the matching results won't be a Collection of 2 nodePaths but a Collection of 3 (parent, child 1, and repeated child 1).
+If the child Box, also contains another <Box color='red'>, the Collection won't be 3 nodePaths but 6 nodePaths (parent, child 1, child 2, repeated child 1, repeated child 2, and repeated child 2).
+Also, considering the case <Box color='red'> nesting <Flex color='red'>, if we first look for Box components and we chain the resulting collection with a find method to look for attributes color='red', the final Collection will include both Box and its nested Flex as when looking into Box for color='red', it also traverses its children, finding and returning the Flex component.

+To prevent this, most finds are complemented with a filter that matches the JSX element name to the component and subcomponent name, to exclude those children.

 Related to this issue, the remove() method in nested-result Collections throws errors while replaceWith() can be used instead.

 ## Run a codemod